DeepakVadgama/java-interview/README.md

 Topics also vary based on your experience and role you are applying for.
 Research other candidates' interview experiences at the company, or better yet, just ask the recruiter.

+These are study notes, mostly for week/day before the interview revisions.
+Check resources on each topic for in-depth preparation.

 ## Table Of Contents

 ### Core Java